Thursday, September 07, 2023

 Figure 1 is a crude illustration of the balance between the desires of different entities.
 You have a bunch of separate selves each pulling the surrounding world toward their pattern.
 If there’s balance, then entities differentiate by metabolizing some but not all of their surroundings.
 This creates diversity and richness in the world.
 But there are two ways it can go wrong.
 1) Optimization is too weak, and entities don’t individuate, leaving a homogenous and boring universe.
 2) Optimization can be too strong, with one entity causing collapse of diversity.

-Figure 1. a, At baseline, the world is undifferentiated without interesting structure. b, If separate entities each try to impose their will on the world and succeed locally, they collectively create a rich environment. c, If a single entity is too good at optimizing from its own point of view, diversity collapses.
+Figure 1. a, With too little optimization, the world is undifferentiated without interesting structure. b, If separate entities each try to impose their will on the world and succeed locally, they collectively create a rich environment. c, If a single entity is too good at optimizing from its own point of view, diversity collapses.

 Optimal distance